 Skip to main content

-Another World, also known as Out of This World in some regions, is a classic video game that was first released in 1991.
-Developed by Eric Chahi, this game is often considered one of the most influential titles of its time.
-One of the most notable features of Another World is the lack of user interface (UI) throughout the game.
+Another World, also known as Out of This World in some areas, debuted in 1991.
+Created by Eric Chahi, this title is often hailed as a revolutionary game of its time.
+Its most striking feature is the complete absence of a user interface (UI) during gameplay.

 Another World screenshot - a man walking on an alien planet